zbakin/CppND-Capstone-PcapTool/README.md

-# CPPND: Capstone Hello World Repo
+# CPPND: Capstone project for C++ Nanodegree program - PcapTool

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is a repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.
+The Capstone Project gives a chance to integrate what's been learned throughout this program.

 In this project, you can build your own C++ application starting with this repo, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.